foreverfl/vscode/docs/cpp/launch-json-reference.md

 ### hardwareBreakpoints

 If provided, this explicitly controls hardware breakpoint behavior for remote targets.
 If `require` is set to true, always use hardware breakpoints.
 Default value is `false`. `limit` is an optional limit on the number of available hardware breakpoints to use which is only enforced when `require` is true and `limit` is greater than 0.
 Defaults value is 0.
-Example: ```"hardwareBreakpoints": { require: true, limit: 6 }```.
+Example: `"hardwareBreakpoints": { require: true, limit: 6 }`.

 ## Additional properties

 ### processId

+Defaults to `$\{command:pickProcess\}
-Defaults to `${command:pickProcess}` which will display a list of available processes the debugger can attach to.
+` which will display a list of available processes the debugger can attach to.
 We recommend that you leave this default, but the property can be explicitly set to a specific process ID for the debugger to attach to.

 ### request